isabellafernandes27/githooks/tests/test-pre-commit/README.md

 ./tests/test-pre-commit/test-fmt
 ```

 All tests should pass if hook running correctly.
-If you encounter any issues, reach out to Isabella Fernandes <isa.fernandes2003@gmail.com>. (**TODO**: change when cloning repo).

 ## Notes

 - Each test is isolated: the temp repo is reset between tests to avoid cross-contamination.
 - If you add new test scenarios, place their input under `test-data/<scenario-name>/`.

+For issues or enhancements, reach out to Isabella Fernandes <isa.fernandes2003@gmail.com>.